saylesss88/nix-book/src/vcs/jujutsu.md

 2. Branchless Workflow and Bookmarks

 - JJ does not have the concept of a "current branch."
-Instead, it uses bookmarks, which are named pointers to specific commits.
+Instead, use bookmarks, which are named pointers to specific commits.

 - Bookmarks do not move automatically.
-You must explicitly move a bookmark (e.g., `main`) to your latest commit before pushing.
-You do this with `jj bookmark set main` or `jj bookmark set master`.
-The FAQ mentions using `jj bookmark move`.
+Commands like `jj new` and `jj commit` move the working copy, but the bookmark stays were it was.
+Use `jj bookmark move` to move bookmarks. (e.g., `jj bookmark move main`).

 - Only commits referenced by bookmarks are pushed to remotes, preventing accidental sharing of unfinished work.